bicky21/Online-C-IDE/README.md

-# Online-Code-Compiler
+# Online IDE for C

-This project is an online compiler for C code.
-It allows users to write, compile, and run C programs directly in the browser.
-Users can also provide input to their programs, which is passed through the standard input (scanf) function.
-The project uses Node.js, Express.js, Socket.io, and CodeMirror for the backend, and Bootstrap for the frontend.
+This project is an online Integrated Development Environment (IDE) for the C programming language.
+It allows users to write, compile, and run C programs entirely within a web browser.
+The IDE provides features such as syntax highlighting, code completion, compilation, and execution capabilities.

-**Setup:**
+## Features

+- **Syntax Highlighting:** The IDE highlights C syntax for improved readability.
+- **Code Completion:** Auto-completion suggests code snippets as you type, speeding up the coding process.
+- **Compilation:** Compile C programs directly within the browser.
+- **Execution:** Run compiled C programs and view the output.
+- **Error Checking:** Detect syntax errors and provide suggestions for correction.
+- **Debugging Tools:** Basic debugging features to aid in code troubleshooting.

+## Setup

+To run the Online IDE for C locally, follow these steps:

+1. Clone the repository: `git clone https://github.com/your-username/online-ide-for-c.git`
+2. Navigate to the project directory: `cd online-ide-for-c`
+3. Install dependencies: `npm install`
+4. Start the server: `node server.js`
+5. Access the IDE in your browser at `http://localhost:3000`

+## Technologies Used

+- **Backend:** Node.js, Express.js, Socket.io
+- **Frontend:** Bootstrap, CodeMirror

+## Contributing

+Contributions to the Online IDE for C project are welcome!
+To contribute, please follow these steps:

-**Clone the repository from GitHub:** git clone https://github.com/your-username/online-code-compiler.git
+1. Fork the repository

-**Running the Server:**

-**Start the server:** node server.js

-The server will be running at **http://localhost:3000**

-**Using the Application:**

-Open your browser and navigate to http://localhost:3000 Enter the filename for your C code
-Write your C code in the editor
-Click on the "**Compile**" button to compile the code If there are scanf statements in your code, input boxes will appear for entering values Click on the "Run" button to execute the code
-The output will be displayed below the code editor

-**Project Structure:**

-**server.js:** Contains the Node.js server code
-**public/index.html:** Contains the frontend HTML code **public/script.js:** Contains the frontend JavaScript code **public/style.css:** Contains the CSS styles for the frontend

-**Dependencies:**

-**Express:** Web framework for Node.js
-**Socket.IO:** Real-time bidirectional event-based communication **Bootstrap:** Frontend framework for styling **CodeMirror:** In-browser code editor component

-**Contributing:**
-Contributions are welcome!
-Fork the repository, make your changes, and submit a pull request.
-License:
+2. Create a new branch: `git checkout -b feature/your-feature`
+3. Commit your changes: `git commit -am 'Add new feature'`
+4. Push to the branch: `git push origin feature/your-feature`
+5. Submit a pull request

+## License

-This project is licensed under the MIT License.
-See LICENSE for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Contact:
-For any questions or issues, please contact [bickyy54@gmail.com].
+## Acknowledgements

+- Special thanks to [CodeMirror](https://codemirror.net/) for the in-browser code editor component.
+- Inspired by the need for a convenient online development environment for C programming.